Disclosure: This post may contain affiliate links.

 You can save your inspiration photos to an album to help keep everything organized and all in one place.
 I have already created a photo album for all of the container gardening inspiration pictures that I like.
 It is exactly what I need to organize the ideas and to help me decide how to layout, design and choose the right plants for the containers on my porch.

 How about you?
-Have you already been using HGTVGardens for inspiration?
+What do you use for garden inspiration?